 ForestrySA has responsibility for managing the State's plantation forestry in the Mount Lofty Ranges.
 It responds to emergency plant pests affecting these forests in conjunction with the Biosecurity Division.
 While ForestrySA has some involvement with forest biosecurity at the national level, PIRSA represents South Australia on any national forestry matters within the Council of Australian Governments (COAG) framework.

-2. EMERGENCY PLANT PESTS, DISEASES AND WEEDS - PREVENTION AND SURVEILLANCE PROGRAMS points, early detection trapping, a fruit fly reporting and advisory hotline and the provision of an annual SA community awareness and public relations program.
+2. EMERGENCY PLANT PESTS, DISEASES AND WEEDS - PREVENTION AND SURVEILLANCE PROGRAMS

 Prevention